Chelyabinsk oblast (region), Russia (Chelyabinskaya)

 Chelyabinsk oblast map of Russia

-In the second half of the 18th century, mining and metallurgical areas of Southern Urals rapidly started to grow.
-Mining plants were founded forming towns afterwards.
-The first towns on the territory of present region were Chelyabinsk, Verhneuralsk (1781) and Troitsk (1784).
+In the second half of the 18th century, mining and metallurgical areas of the Southern Urals began to grow rapidly.
+Several large mining plants were built, which became the basis for future towns.
+The first towns were Chelyabinsk, Verhneuralsk (1781) and Troitsk (1784).

-Chelyabinsk region nature
+Summer in the Chelyabinsk region

 Author: Olga Yartseva